Last Updated on January 22, 2023

 We’ll say this is a well-balanced party with David the wizard, Mary the Sorcerer, Bob the Cleric, and Alice the Barbarian.
 That’s 52 health at level 1 if they all have maximum Constitution.
 The Almiraj’s only need to hit 11% of their attacks to achieve a TPK on round 1.

-Luckily, Wizards of the Coast have our backs for this one.
+Luckily, Wizards has our backs for this one.
 They’ve also broken the game down into per encounter thresholds for XP.
 So you can determine the best way to get your party their maximum XP without killing them!

 The XP Per Encounter Thresholds are precisely what’s written on the tin.
 They tell the DM how much a player can handle in a single encounter rather than throughout the day.

 So using this, we can tell that the 120 Almiraj encounter is way too much for Bob, David, Alice, and Mary.
-Still, we could break up that Almiraj encounters into 24 encounters of 5 Almiraj’s, and suddenly, the same encounter becomes a much more manageable Medium level encounter, right?
-Not quite.
+When we add our party’s individual thresholds together, we can see that a medium encounter should yield 200 xp.

 Encounter Balancing Calculators